rana-rohit/nyc-airbnb-price-prediction/README.md

 2. How do room type, location, and booking behaviour influence price?
 3. Can we build a reasonably accurate model to predict nightly price from listing features?

-All work is implemented in Python using pandas, seaborn/matplotlib, and scikit‑learn in a single, reproducible Jupyter notebook (`NYC_Airbnb_EDA_ML.ipynb`).
+All work is implemented in Python using pandas, seaborn/matplotlib, and scikit‑learn in a single, reproducible Jupyter notebook (`notebooks/NYC_Airbnb_Price_Prediction.ipynb`).

 ---